 Contact Your Representatives

 Urgent Action Alert: Our budget request was not included in the Governor’s May Budget Revision.
 Californians must act now to ensure that it’s a priority at the Capitol.
-Call your local Assemblymember & Senator today.
-The final budget will be released in just a few short weeks.

 I started volunteering at Jenesse Center six years ago, at the M. Sue Frazier Summer Camp, Jenesse’s signature summer program for the children that reside in their shelter program.
 I had the fortune of working with children of all ages.
 I immediately noticed that all of the children were innocent in this process and were just trying to navigate their normal.